Michaela Walsh on the brink of Olympic spot - Irish Boxing

 Michaela Walsh on the brink of Olympic spot

-She will want to do herself and make sure by doing it in the ring but Michaela Walsh may just have secured Olympic qualification this evening.
+She will want to do it herself and make sure by doing it in the ring but Michaela Walsh may just have secured Olympic qualification this evening.

 The Monkstown BC fighter defeated French European and EU bronze medallist Mona Mestiaen in Paris tonight to move into the quarter-finals of the European Olympic qualifiers, meaning she is three rounds away from securing passage to Tokyo via the tournament route.

-Indeed, she has two chances to become an Olympian via the Paris held competition, as she can also explore the box off route to try and secure one of the six spots available this week.
+Indeed, she has two chances to become an Olympian via the Paris-held competition, as she can also explore the box-off route to try and secure one of the six spots available this week.

 However, lose both and Irish-boxing.com’s unconfirmed sums suggest victory tonight was enough to make sure Walsh will join Brendan Irvine and Kurt Walker at the Games.